2017-fall-arch1/2017-fall-arch1-project-1-cs1171/README.md

 Running project1 will start the program.
 The user interface will list options: 1: to add an employee, 2: to delete an employee, 3: to print tree, 4: to load names from file,
-5: to write names to file, 0: to exit program.
+5: to write names to file, 6: to erase all names from the tree, 0: to exit program.

 'make clean' will delete everything created by 'make' (.o files and project1).